 Contingent Commissions: Some insurers agree to pay Marsh contingent commissions when we meet set goals for insurance policies placed with them during a given year or other time period.
 The set goals may include volume, profitability, retention and/or growth thresholds.
 The amount of contingent commission earned may vary depending on factors relating to an entire book of business over the course of the year or period.
 As a result, the amount of contingent commission attributable to any given insurance policy typically will not be known at the time of placement.

-Compensation for insurer administration and other services: Marsh operates certain panels, facilities, quota shares and other placement arrangements with some insurers.
-Marsh receives separate compensation for administering these arrangements that is in addition to any other fee or commission earned by Marsh.
+Compensation for Insurer Administration and Other Services: Marsh operates certain panels, facilities, quota shares, line slips and other placement arrangements with insurers.
+Marsh receives separate compensation relating to the administration and management of these arrangements that is in addition to any other fee or commission earned by Marsh.

 Other benefits or compensation: Marsh may, from time to time, participate in insurance company promotional events or employee training and development provided by insurers.
 Sometimes, Marsh is reimbursed by insurers for its costs related to promotional marketing.
 Where legally permitted, Marsh earns interest and other income on premium accounts, as paid to us by the financial institutions where insurance premiums are held prior to remittance to insurers.